Clodmony/DayZ_ModLoader/README.md

 - The script creates symlinks from the download location to the server folder.
 This means that if you delete or move the downloaded mods, the symlinks will be broken.
 - The script only copies `.bikey` files if they do not already exist in the server's keys folder.
 - The `start.bat` file created by the script starts the DayZ server with all downloaded mods enabled.
+- Readme was generated with AI because i suck at documentation.
+Also i was inspired by this project. (https://github.com/canuckbrian/A3Scripts)